Module Code

 You will gain a strong foundation in the engineering and associated skills that are needed to underpin growth in the renewable energy sector.
 This includes exploring current low-carbon energy manufacturing routes, advancements in emerging technologies, and assessing and modelling sustainability.
 You will therefore be well placed to support existing and new industries in their energy system transition.
 Students completing this course will possess skills in each of these areas which are increasingly sought by local and international employers for positions such as a low-carbon technology engineers, carbon consultants and low-carbon solutions managers.
 You will therefore be well placed to support existing and new industries in their energy system transition which will play a key role in the growing local and global economy.

 Sustainability is one of the School’s two core themes.
 Core staff are leading multi-million pound research projects on sustainability and net zero research.
-As the UK’s only combined Chemistry and Chemical Engineering School within the Russell group, our experts very well placed to equip the next generation of scientists to address these issues.
+Our experts are well placed to equip the next generation of scientists to address these subjects.

 We regularly consult and develop links with a large number of global employers from a variety of sectors including large energy producers (as well as smaller industries) including Horiba Mira and Petronas.
 Furthermore, we work with a range of local and start-up/spin-out companies including Wright Bus, Green Lizard Technologies and Nuada.